-While the success of public education anywhere depends upon the interaction of factors both within and outside the direct control of a school district, the issues of labor management relations and professional educator standards are within the control of the district's educators, and they form a crucial component of any school's success, as reflected in the above-quoted Promise set forth in the TAP.
+While the success of public education anywhere depends upon the interaction of factors both within and outside the control of a school district, the issues of labor management relations and professional educator standards form a crucial component of any school's success, as reflected in the above-quoted Promise set forth in the TAP.
 With that in mind, the Senate approved Resolution S-1131 in June, 2023 establishing a study commission to:

-- Review the professional standards and the labor-management relationship for employees of the Providence Public Schools, particularly as defined by State law; and - Develop recommendations that promote a rewarding professional environment and great school-based flexibility and accountability for the district's professional educators.
+• Review the professional standards and the labor-management relationship for employees of the Providence Public Schools, particularly as defined by State law; and

+• Develop recommendations that promote a rewarding professional environment and great school-based flexibility and accountability for the district's professional educators.